errantpacket/CTF/KB/FORENSICS_volatility_linux_memory.md

 ---

-## Welcome to Memory Forensics Mastery 🎯
+## Welcome to Linux Memory Forensics CTF Mastery 🎯

 This guide was born from necessity - after countless too many frantic queries to Claude and Google asking "how do I find flags in Linux memory dumps again?" 🤦‍♂️